magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-forbidden-extensions

-It checks that an input (comma separated file extensions) does not have an extension from a predefined list.
+Checks that an input (comma separated file extensions) does not have an extension from a predefined list.

 ### Example